anuraghazra/anuraghazra.github.io/src/pages/case-studies/002-evolution-aquerium.md

 src: //github.com/anuraghazra/EvolutionAquerium

 info:
-  idea: the basic idea of the project is to achive and simulate biological creatures in a aquerium to see how they react  different scenarios
+  idea: the basic idea of the project is to achive and simulate biological creatures in a aquerium to see how they react in different scenarios
   tech: [Javascript, HTML5 Canvas]
   links:
     - [